vmware-tanzu/secrets-manager/docs/_pages/0280-roadmap.md

   on Kubernetes `Secret`s.
 This will allow users to use **VMware Secrets Manager** without having to create Kubernetes `Secret`s at all—even for the master keys.
 * Ability to use VSecM across clusters (*multi-cluster federation support*).
-* Static code analysis.
-* More automation and tests.
-* More use-case video lectures.
-* Website enhancement: Versioned snapshots of the documentation.

 ### VSecM v0.24.0 (*codename: Draco*)

-**Nov 7, 2023 – Dec 4, 2023**
+**Feb 29, 2023 – Mar 27, 2023**

 This iteration will be focused on making **VMware Secrets Manager** able to ingest large amounts of secrets, without crashing or slowing down.

+* Ability to generated random password and assign them to workloads based on a predefined pattern.
+* Various bugfixes.
+* Ability to deploy **VSecM** to be able to use and existing SPIRE setup.
+* Documentation: A user guide for those who want to develop their own language-specific VSecM SDKs (*we’ll continue to support Go only for a while, however we still want to make it easier for others to develop their own SDKs*).
+* Security: Ability to customize kubelet verification through helm charts.

+### VSecM v0.25.0 (*codename: Eridanus*)

+**Mar 28, 2023 – Apr 24, 2024**

+In this iteration, our focus will be in-memory usage of **VSecM** and also making the **VSecM Sidecar** more robust.

 * Stream manipulation: Ability to ingest large amounts of secrets; also ability to ingest longer secrets.
 * More automation.
+* Automated generation of coverage reports.
 * Our goal is 90% code coverage by this checkpoint; or as far as we can get.
-* Security: Ability to lock VSecM Safe.
-* Documentation: A user guide for those who want to develop their own language-specific VSecM SDKs (*we’ll continue to support Go only for a while, however we still want to make it easier for others to develop their own SDKs*).
 * Website optimization and asset cleanup.

-### VSecM v0.25.0 (*codename: Eridanus*)

-**Dec 5, 2023 – Jan 1, 2024**

-In this iteration, our focus will be in-memory usage of **VSecM** and also making the **VSecM Sidecar** more robust.

-* Option for **VSecM** to run in-memory; without having to rely on any backing store.
-* Option for the **VSecM Sidecar** to kill the container when the bound secret changes.
-* Introducing Operators to auto-inject VSecM sidecars and init containers to workloads.
+* Enhancements to template transformations.
+* Better, machine-readable logs.
+* Also, better audit logs.

 ### VSecM v0.26.0 (*codename: Fornax*)

-**Jan 2, 2024 – Jan 29, 2024**
+**Apr 25, 2024 – May 22, 2024**

 This is an iteration focused on code stability, and community development.

 * Validation and guardrails around VSecM-managed SVIDs.
 * Community development efforts.
 * Focus on observability.
+* Enabling automated tests and static code analysis.
+* Performance improvements on the website.

 ### VSecM v0.27.0 (*codename: Gemini*)

-**Jan 30, 2024 – Feb 26, 2024**
+**May 23, 2024 – Jun 19, 2024**

 We’ll create abstractions around certain **VMware Secrets Manager** components to make further cloud integrations easier.

-* Creating custom resources (`ClusterVSecMId`) for better abstraction.
 * Improving usability and developer experience.
+* Preventing log tampering.
+* More automation and tests.
+* More use-case video lectures.

 ### VSecM v0.28.0 (*codename: Hydra*)

-**Feb 27, 2024 – Mar 25, 2024**
+**Jun 20, 2024 – Jul 17, 2024**

 This iteration will be about providing access to **VSecM Sentinel** through OIDC authentication.
 We will also focus on various compatibility issues before